 Becoming an egg donor is minimally time-consuming and requires approximately 6 to 8 doctor appointments throughout the entire process.
 Most of these appointments can be arranged around your schedule, and typically take place in the morning.
 We cover all expenses, including any travel necessary for yourself and a companion.
 And we’re 100% committed to giving you all the information and education you need to make an informed choice.
 Our ultimate goal is to ensure that your experience is a comfortable and positive one!

-The egg donation process:
+The egg donor process:

 Step-by-step, our process is designed to make sure that you are informed, comfortable, and both physically and psychologically prepared to be an egg donor.
 Remember, you can always ask questions if something isn’t clear or if you have a concern at any point!
 You’re the one in control.